 5. Add media to the new show by clicking your show in the Calendar and selecting Add / Remove Content (Calendar).
+Or if the show has already started, use the Add / Remove Content button on the Now Playing page (Now Playing).

-6. Click media in the search results on the left side of the pop-up window which will appear, and drag it into your show on the right side (Calendar).
+6. Click media in the search results on the left side of the pop-up window which will appear, and drag it into your show on the right side (Now Playing).